jtsui23-code/Projects/Projects/GoRankPredictor/README.md

-## Project is still a work in process
+## This is Go Rank Predictor program is still a work in process